Renewable energy strategy

 With the grid becoming more expensive, unreliable and still very carbon rich, all businesses should be considering, where possible, onsite renewable generation as part of their commercial strategy.

-Onsite renewable generation can significantly reduce organisations energy cost, carbon and risk.
+Onsite renewable generation can significantly reduce organisations energy cost, carbon and risk for the short, as well as the long term.

 With onsite renewables delivering energy from 5 p/kWh in comparison to corporate grid prices running at 30 p/kWh and rising, onsite renewable generation builds economic sustainability, as well as environmental sustainability.
 This is a win win scenario for all businesses in the short, medium and long term.